Last Updated on December 18, 2020

 Regrettably, although it’s very moisturizing, it may not be the best choice for a baby with thick, curly hair.

-Other shampoos are better at preventing tangles and conditioning coils.
+Other shampoos for curly hair are better at preventing tangles and conditioning coils.

 If your child has eczema or cradle cap, try Dr. Eddie’s Medicated Baby Shampoo first.